 On March 11, 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 The outbreak and efforts to contain it have had a significant effect on commodity prices and global capital markets.
-The Corporation adopted certain operating procedures in response to COVID-19, and associated restrictions implemented by the Government of Mongolia, including remote working, travel restrictions, and increased sanitation.
+The Corporation adopted certain operating and preventative procedures in response to COVID-19, and associated restrictions implemented by the Government of Mongolia, including remote working, travel restrictions, and increased sanitation.
 As a result, the Corporation has been able to continue operating safely during the pandemic.
 Notwithstanding the proactive and considered actions taken to maintain a safe workplace, it is possible that in the future there will be negative impacts on operations that could have a material adverse effect on the Corporation's results of operations and financial position.
-The Corporation had \$12,492,342 in working capital at December 31, 2020, providing sufficient liquidity to manage through this period of uncertainty.
+The Corporation had \$7,373,269 in working capital at December 31, 2021, which is sufficient to meet to meet the Corporation's minimum obligations for a period of at least 12 months from the balance sheet date.